-1.6.12 Government policy limits the levels of energy efficiency Local Planning Authorities can require in new buildings, up to an equivalent of Code for Sustainable Homes Level 4.
-Code for Sustainable Homes was a sustainability, rather than just an energy efficiency, standard which was withdrawn by Government in 2015
+1.6.13 Government policy limits the levels of energy efficiency Local Planning Authorities can require in new buildings, up to an equivalent of Code for Sustainable Homes Level 4, this is a sustainability standard withdrawn by Government in 2015.
+This policy seeks to maximise the energy efficiency of all new buildings by requiring an improvement over building regulation standards.